IIITLucknowSWEngg/CSITTeam014/URD.md

 # User Requirements Document (URD) for PhonePe Clone

 ## 1. Introduction

 ### 1.1 Purpose

-This document defines the user requirements for the **"PhonePe Clone"** application, a digital payments platform.
-It outlines the system’s functionality from a user perspective to ensure it meets expectations and provides a seamless user experience for performing UPI transactions, bill payments, and managing linked bank accounts.
+The purpose of this document is to define the user requirements for the **PhonePe Clone**, a digital payment platform enabling users to perform UPI transactions, manage bank accounts, pay bills, and perform mobile recharges seamlessly.
+It aims to deliver an efficient, secure, and user-friendly solution for digital payments.

 ### 1.2 Scope

-The application will function as a comprehensive digital wallet and payments solution, allowing users to:
+The PhonePe Clone will replicate essential features of a digital wallet and payment platform, focusing on:

-- Send/receive money
+- UPI-based money transfers.
-- Pay bills
-- Recharge mobile phones
+- Bill payments and mobile recharges.
-- Manage multiple bank accounts
+- Secure and reliable bank account management.

-This document details the functional and non-functional requirements essential for the development of the application.
+- Comprehensive transaction history and notifications.

+This document provides a roadmap for developers, testers, and stakeholders to ensure the platform meets user expectations effectively.

 ### 1.3 Definitions

-- **UPI Payment**: Users can transfer money directly between bank accounts via UPI using phone numbers or UPI IDs.
+- **UPI**: Unified Payments Interface, enabling real-time bank-to-bank transactions using mobile numbers or UPI IDs.
+- **Digital Wallet**: A virtual account that stores user funds for online transactions.
-- **Bill Payments**: Users can pay for utility services, including electricity, gas, water, and mobile recharge.
+- **Bill Payments**: Payment for utilities such as electricity, gas, and internet services.

-- **Bank Account Management**: Users can link and manage multiple bank accounts within the application.
+---

 ## 2. Functional Requirements